-- Drought tolerant plants – Drought-tolerant plants are always a plus as they require little watering.
+- Drought tolerant plants - Drought tolerant plants are always a plus as they require little watering.
 When choosing any plant, look for those that thrive within your region and place plants sharing similar needs together.
 For instance, different plants have different needs.
-Some require full sun, other prefer shade.
+Some require full sun, others prefer shade.
 Some tolerate hot, arid conditions, while others enjoy cool, wet locations.
 Choosing the right one for the right spot reduces maintenance.

 Having a low-maintenance landscape not only allows you to garden with ease, but it also allows more time to sit and relax while taking in all the beauty that nature has to offer.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Nikki Tilley has been gardening for nearly three decades.
 The former Senior Editor and Archivist of Gardening Know How, Nikki has also authored six gardening books.